DFE-Digital/dfe-analytics/README.md

 3. (Optional) Verify committed `CHANGELOG.md` changes and alter if necessary: `git show`
 4. Push the branch: `git push origin v${NEW_VERSION}-release`, e.g. `git push origin v1.3.0-release`
 5. Push the tags: `git push --tags`
-6. Cut a PR on GitHub and merge once approved.
+6. Cut a PR on GitHub with the label `version-release`, and merge once approved

 ## License